 It's just so good.
 Let's talk about the deliciousness here.
 We've got specs of orange zest, tiny bursts of dried cranberries, and that lovely depth of the whole wheat pastry flour.
-The bread itself is naturally sweetened with just the dried cranberries and then the Zevia orange soda which has a subtle orange flavor that’s perfect for this bread.
+The bread itself is naturally sweetened with just the dried cranberries and then just the right amount of orange juice and almond milk.

 It's all I need right now.
 Let's bake it together, shall we?

 Is Cranberry Orange Bread Healthy?